iterative/dvc.org/content/docs/start/checkpoints.md

 point.

-Along with experimentation features, DVC 2.0 introduced the _checkpoints_ that does not depend to any particular library or language.
+Along with experimentation features, DVC 2.0 introduced the _checkpoints_ that may be used to store the training progress in special Git objects.
 Here we'll cover how to add checkpoints to a deep learning project.

 <details>